 Quiriguá: The Mayan City of Giant Stelae

 While the massive pyramids of Tikal and Chichen Itza dominate headlines of Mayan archaeology, the small but immensely significant site of Quiriguá in the Izabal department of Guatemala holds a unique distinction: it contains the tallest free-standing stone monuments ever carved in the New World.
-This site offers a deeply focused look at Mayan art, political power, and economic control.
+This site offers a deeply focused look at Mayan art, political power, and economic control during the Classic period of Maya civilization.

 The Story in Stone